chevron-down Created with Sketch Beta.

 • Minimize the use of caffeine

-• White noise machines or low decibel music can help block out potential sounds versus earplugs and eyeshades
+• White noise machines or low-decibel music can help block out potential sounds versus earplugs and eyeshades

 When Do You Need a Sleep Medicine Evaluation?

-• Insomnia.
 About 30–40 percent of adults have some degree of disturbed sleep during the year.
 About 10–13 percent meet diagnostic criteria for insomnia in which the presenting features include difficulty sleeping at night and impaired functioning during the day.
 Insomnia is more frequent in females and the elderly, and it is also associated with other medical problems, especially mood disorders such as anxiety and depression.
-Adults with insomnia can have difficulty falling asleep or staying asleep, or a combination of both.
+Adults with insomnia can have difficulty falling asleep, staying asleep, or a combination of both.
 Insomnia can produce daytime fatigue, excessive daytime sleepiness, difficulty concentrating, clumsiness, poor quality of life, or serious accidents.
 Treatment includes cognitive-behavioral therapy or a series of techniques to help relaxation, initiation of sleep, and elimination of inadequate behaviors that perpetuate insomnia.

-• Obstructive sleep apnea.
 This disorder is characterized by a partial or complete collapse of the upper airway, causing fluctuation in oxygen levels and sleep fragmentation.
 Patients usually present with a history of snoring, breathing pauses, and excessive sleepiness throughout the day.
 A diagnosis can be made via a sleep study, and the treatment is lifelong and usually requires a medical, surgical, or behavioral approach.
 The most common therapy is the CPAP machine and weight loss.

-• Narcolepsy.
 Patients with this disorder are afflicted with intermittent, uncontrollable episodes of sleep during the day.
 They suffer from excessive daytime sleepiness, sleep attacks, sleep paralysis, the inability to move for several minutes when awakening, and hallucinations.

 If you experience any of the symptoms described here, you should consult a doctor to get appropriate treatment and improve your ability to get restful sleep.
 The alertness and sense of well-being that comes from a good night’s sleep make us understand how important this function is for our health.
 Our bodies need sleep to rejuvenate, and our brains need sleep to prepare for the next day.
-Following the above recommendations can hopefully provide you with a better, healthier, and happier life.
+The above recommendations can hopefully provide you with a better, healthier, and happier life.

 Sleep well.